Dominic62q/Alx_DjangoLearnLab/django_blog/blog/README.md

 - Edit/Delete require the user to be the author (`UserPassesTestMixin`).

 Posts are linked to the built-in Django `User` model via a ForeignKey (`author`).

+Comment System Overview

+Each Post can have many Comment objects (one-to-many).

+Each Comment belongs to:

+a Post (ForeignKey)

+a User as author (ForeignKey)

+The system tracks created_at and updated_at for auditing.

+How to Add a Comment

+Go to a post detail page: /posts/<post_id>/.

+If logged in, a comment form appears at the bottom of the page.

+Type your message and submit.

+You are redirected back to the post with your new comment visible.

+How to Edit a Comment

+Only the author of a comment can edit it.

+On the post detail page, if you are the author, you see an “Edit” link.

+Clicking it opens /comments/<comment_id>/edit/.

+After saving, you are sent back to the post detail page.

+How to Delete a Comment

+Only the author of a comment can delete it.

+On the post detail page, if you are the author, you see a “Delete” link.

+This opens a confirmation page at /comments/<comment_id>/delete/.

+Confirming deletion removes the comment and redirects you back to the post.

+Permissions & Visibility

+All users (including anonymous visitors) can view comments under a post.

+Only authenticated users can create comments.

+Only the comment’s author can edit or delete that comment.

+Permissions are enforced both:

+in the template (show/hide buttons)

+in the views (using @login_required and UserPassesTestMixin).